 - Hemorrhoids.
 Taking blond psyllium by mouth seems to relieve bleeding and pain in people with hemorrhoids.

 - A long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS).
-While not all studies agree, there is evidence that blond psyllium seed husk can relieve constipation and improve abdominal pain, diarrhea, and overall well-being.
-It may take up to four weeks of treatment to get the best results.
+Taking blond psyllium by mouth can relieve constipation and improve stomach pain, diarrhea, and overall well-being in people with IBS.
+It might take up to four weeks for it to help.

 - Treating side effects of a drug called Orlistat (Xenical, Alli).
-Taking blond psyllium with each dose of orlistat seems to relieve orlistat side effects such as gas, stomach rumbling, stomach cramps, and oily spotting without decreasing the weight-reducing effect of orlistat.
+Taking blond psyllium by mouth with each dose of orlistat seems to relieve orlistat side effects such as gas, stomach rumbling, stomach cramps, and oily spotting.

 Possibly Ineffective for